cdapio/tigon/README.md

 ### Bug Reports & Feature Requests

-Bugs and tasks are tracked in a public JIRA issue tracker.
-Details on access will be forthcoming.
+Bugs and suggestions should be made by [filing an Issue](https://issues.cask.co/browse/tigon).

 ### Pull Requests